 This combination of symptoms can indicate a serious infection or inflammation that needs immediate treatment.

-However, this approach to treatment gas been debunked by new evidence that suggests losing too much weight too rapidly might even lead to gallstones becoming larger rather than shrinking.
+However, new evidence has debunked this approach, suggesting that losing too much weight too rapidly might even lead to gallstones becoming larger rather than shrinking.

 A balanced diet that includes a variety of foods will not cure gallstones, but it can preserve overall health and health keep any pain caused by gallstones under control.